pmuens/serverless-book/README.md

 Excited about the Serverless architecture?

-Let's what the [Serverless framework](http://serverless.com) is and how it can help us to deploy our code onto the cloud providers infrastructure of our choice.
+Let's what the [Serverless framework](http://serverless.com) is and how it can help us to deploy our code into the cloud providers infrastructure of our choice.

 ## The Serverless framework